How to Choose a Prize Home Lottery: A Buyer's Checklist

 7 Things to Check Before Buying Prize Home Lottery Tickets

-Australia runs dozens of prize home lotteries.
+Australia runs dozens of prize home lotteries each year.
 All major draws on our list are run by real registered charities.

 Here's a checklist for any draw you consider.